 Your guide will lead a group session in packing an overnight backpack and assist you in packing your own.
 You will carry your own tent, personal gear, and a share of group food and cooking gear.
-You will then set off on an approximately 2 mile hike to our wilderness campsite.
+You will then set off on an approximately 2-mile hike to our wilderness campsite.
 Your guide will share additional details about the area, tips for efficient travel, and on-trail self-care information along the way.
-Once at our wilderness camp, your will select a camping location and setup your own tent.
+Once at our wilderness camp, you will select a camping location and set up your own tent.
 Don’t worry!
 We’re with you every step of the way.

-Group camp setup will be followed by a skills session on wildlife safety and wilderness food storage.
+Camp setup will be followed by a skills session on wildlife safety and wilderness food storage.
 You will then leave camp for a short hike and another opportunity to stretch your legs.
-The group will enjoy some down time after our afternoon hike - great for reading or simply enjoying time in the woods - before dinner.
+The group will enjoy some downtime after our afternoon hike - great for reading or simply enjoying time in the woods - before dinner.
 Your second evening will end with a hearty backcountry meal, prepared as a group, before turning in for the night.

 Day Three - Heading Home

-Your third day will begin with hot coffee prepared by your guide to greet the day.
-Your group will then prepare breakfast - you’re working those stoves! - and enjoy one more morning in the woods.
-This is also a great opportunity to talk as a group about your wilderness overnight experience.
+Your third day will begin with hot coffee to greet the day.
+You will then prepare breakfast - you’re working those stoves! - and enjoy one more morning in the woods.
 Your guide will support you in breaking down camp and hold a final at-camp skills session on leaving a clean wilderness campsite.
-You will then hike back down to the parking lot before participating in a final class debrief.
+You will then hike back down to the parking lot and a final class debrief.
 It will then be time to head home with a brand new set of incredible wilderness skills.
 Expect to be back at the trailhead by 12:00pm - 1:00pm.

 $400 /per Participant